CharlesAndre-Martineau/WhatNflGameShouldIWatch/GITHUB_PAGES_SETUP.md

 **Your app is ready to deploy! 🚀**

-Just push to GitHub and let GitHub Actions handle the rest!
+Using GitHub's official static HTML deployment approach.
+Just set Pages source to "GitHub Actions" and push to GitHub!